stultus/PeARS/try-it.md

 permalink: /install/
 ---

 Before anything else: a little warning note.
 The PeARS blog and associated code were written in the space of a few days, which leaves much room for errors and improvement.
 I am sharing my files in their current state – do feel free to point at the shortcomings.
-Oh, and one more thing: this was my first experience with Python (I am a C++ woman), so I fear my Python code is very, very ugly.
-Again, feel free to help making it better.

 In this little experiment, we are going to find out which pages we have visited on the Internet, and make some of them available for searching from a raspberry pi on our local network (or, if you don’t have a pi at hand, a directory on our computer simulating the pi’s file system).